snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 collocation” :cite:p:`Tat95`).
 Various methods can be used to solve the resulting linear system, including least squares methods for over-determined systems and compressed sensing methods for under-determined systems.
-Details of these methods are documented in the Linear regression section of the Dakota Theory
-Manual :cite:p:`TheoMan` and the necessary specifications needed to activate these techniques are listed in the keyword section of the Dakota Reference Manual :cite:p:`RefMan`.
+Details of these methods are documented in :ref:`theory:uq:expansion:regress` and the necessary specifications needed to activate these techniques are provided in the documentation for the :dakkw:`method-polynomial_chaos` keyword.

 Stochastic collocation (SC) is another stochastic expansion technique for UQ that is closely related to PCE.
 As for PCE, exponential